 When a loved one passes away, dealing with legalities and assets can be both challenging and exhausting.
 When you’re working through your grief, the probate process can be more difficult than needed.
 Fortunately, you don’t need to do it alone.

 Knowing when to call a probate law firm for assistance can make the process a lot easier.
-The first step is understanding the foundations of probate law, and when you need to contact a probate law firm for guidance and assistance.
+The first step is understanding the foundations of probate law, and when you need to contact a probate attorney for guidance and assistance.

 What Is Probate Law?

 Probate involves the approval of a will so that the final document is legally valid.
 This serves as the last true testament of a deceased individual.
 The court-supervised process authenticates the deceased’s wishes for the distribution of their estate, asset, and possessions among their beneficiaries.

 Normally, a will has an executor or personal representative named to execute desires of the deceased as set forth in the will.
 But this distribution only occurs after paying taxes and debts, and this is where the probate process becomes important.

 Florida does not collect an estate tax, however, if an estate needs to file a federal estate tax return, it needs to do the same for the state.